 This is a wonderful, classic recipe.
 Be sure to cut steak to specified size while partially frozen.
 It’s impossible when completely thawed.
 The piece size is critical for chew-able texture as there isn’t much cooking time to help tenderize.
 Spring for fresh Italian parsley and the wide “nested” type egg noodles like Sams Choice Italia Pappardelle.
 Try a bit of fresh-grated nutmeg on a portion for that distinctive flavor.

 - ¼ teaspoon freshly ground black pepper

-- 2 pounds beef tenderloin or boneless sirloin of beef, trimmed of all exterior fat and cut int 2-by-1/4-by-1/4-inch strips
+- 2 pounds beef round steak or boneless sirloin steak trimmed of all exterior fat and cut into 2-by-1/8 inch strips (like for stir fry).

 - ½ cup (one stick) butter